 If possible, share with them the results of your joint project: results of your optometry school interview or any colleagues you may interview as a direct result of their recommendations would be examples of outcomes from the informational interview that you’d want to relate.
 Any advice the doctor offered with any follow-up required on your behalf would also be an example of outcomes from the informational interview that you’d want to relate back to the doctor.

 First and foremost, don’t make any assumptions about anything.
-There is a tendency for a pre-optometry student to do just that because they want to feel like one of “the initiated.”
+There is a tendency for a pre-optometry students to do just that because they want to feel like one of “the initiated.”
 They want to seem mature in the doctor’s eyes.
 Remember, the steps to maturity are by definition immature (I can’t remember where I heard this phrase and I would love to give the author credit).
 It’s so true!
 You want to be respected by the doctor, someone to whom you look up to; however, you’re not there yet and it’s OK!
 Don’t be afraid to ask questions so as to avoid assumptions, which make you seem even more immature.
 It’s OK to be right where you are, but it feels awkward.

 Stick to the time frame you proposed.
 If you requested 20 minutes, watch your clock, set a timer, and when it goes off, excuse yourself.
 If the doctor invites you to stay longer to continue the interview, agree to another time interval and set the timer again.
 This is an outward way to show that you respect the doctor’s time.